Jonna Mendez

-Jonna Mendez (née Hiestand; born 1945) is an American former technical operations officer, photo operations officer, and chief of disguise in the Central Intelligence Agency's (CIA) Office of Technical Service.
+Jonna Mendez (née Hiestand; born 1945) is an American former technical operations officer, photo operations officer, and chief of disguise for the Central Intelligence Agency (CIA).

 Life and career

 Jonna Hiestand was born in 1945 in Campbellsville, Kentucky.
-In 1963, she graduated from high school in Wichita, Kansas and went on to attend college at Wichita State.
-After graduation, she worked for Chase Manhattan Bank in Frankfurt.
-In 1966, she was recruited by the CIA in Europe and started a career with them.
+In 1963, she graduated from high school in Wichita, Kansas and went on to attend college at Wichita State University.
+After graduation, she worked for Chase Bank in Frankfurt.
+In 1966, she was recruited by the Central Intelligence Agency (CIA) in Europe and started a career with them.

 In the CIA, Mendez lived under cover and served tours of duty in Europe, the Far East, the Subcontinent, and at CIA Headquarters.
-In the 1970's, she joined the Office of Technical Service and worked overseas with a speciality in clandestine photography.
+In the 1970s, she joined the Office of Technical Service and worked overseas with a speciality in clandestine photography.

 As a technical operations officer, Mendez also prepared the CIA's most highly placed foreign assets in the use of spy cameras and the processing of intelligence gathered by them.
 In this role, she also developed creative photography skills.
 In 1982, she was one of the few selected for a year-long leadership development program.
 At the program's completion, she was given a choice among some assignments and became a generalist in disguise, identity transformation, and clandestine imaging in South and Southeast Asia.

 She was assigned to Denied Area Operations for disguise in 1986.
 This took her to the most difficult and hostile operating areas in the world where she and her colleagues matched wits with the overwhelming forces of the KGB in Moscow, the Stasi in East Germany and the Cuban DGI.
 In 1988, she was promoted to Deputy Chief of the Disguise Division and in 1991, Chief of Disguise.
 During her tenure as Chief of Disguise, she met with President George H.W.
 Bush in a mask disguise, which she removed in the meeting to demonstrate the effectiveness of the art of disguise.
 In 1993, she retired and was awarded the CIA's Commendation Medal.

 Jonna Hiestand Goeser met her future second husband, Tony Mendez, also a CIA officer, while assigned to Bangkok.
-Following Mendez's retirement in 1990, they married in 1991.
+Tony Mendez is widely known for overseeing the joint covert rescue mission "Canadian Caper" during the Iran hostage crisis in 1979, a story that served as inspiration for the 2012 movie Argo directed by Ben Affleck.
+Following Mendez's retirement in 1990, he and Jonna married in 1991.
 They had a son together.